Course Catalog 2024-2025

 LSS 400 Special Studies (1-4 Credits)

-Admission by permission of the instructor and director, normally for senior minors.
+Normally for senior minors.
 Advanced study and research in landscape studies-related fields.
 May be taken in conjunction with LSS 300 or as an extension of design work begun during or after a landscape studies or architecture studio.
+Instructor permission required.

 Fall, Spring